alchemyplatform/aa-sdk/site/signers/alchemy-signer.md

 ## Usage

-Once you've been granted access to the Alchemy Signer, getting started is really simple.
+Once you have been granted access to the Alchemy Signer, getting started is really simple.
 Install the `@alchemy/aa-alchemy` package and initialize your signer:

 <<< @/snippets/signers/alchemy/signer.ts